Interior Design

 - research architectural gems and their interiors in the Sacramento area.

-- analyze architectural gems and their interiors in the Sacramento area.
+- analyze and identify details of architectural gems and their interiors in the Sacramento area.

-IDES 131 Sacramento Design History - Old Town
+IDES 131 Sacramento Design History - Old Sacramento

 - Units:0.5